University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 **Expected Runtime: 15 minutes (~8 Mb bacterial genome).**

-Whilst we wait - something on genome annotation
+Whilst we wait for `prokka` to complete, here is some information on genome annotation.